The Vodou Physicist - Cover

 Before they left Miami, the Alexandres packed the essential items from their home and shipped them to their Maryland apartment.
 They packed up the temple contents as well; for the last step, they arranged to have movers pack up the rest, transport it to Maryland, and put it in storage until they found a permanent home.

 Nadine and Wilson returned to Maryland at the end of January and set up housekeeping in a furnished apartment which Werner’s people had found for them.
 They had previously shipped their cars so they would have their use as soon as they arrived in Maryland.
-During January, Nadine had flown to D.C. and presented a seminar based on her doctoral dissertation to the Westphalia anthropology faculty and they had confirmed Nadine’s appointment to the department.
+During January, Nadine had flown to D.C. and presented a seminar based on her doctoral dissertation to the Westphalia anthropology faculty and they had voted to confirm Nadine’s appointment to the department.
 She now had a joint appointment in the university and in the Columbia Institute of Economics.
 Then, at the beginning of February, Nadine began her new job.

 She had been very concerned about how well she could handle this new job of hers and she wondered how she’d fit into the academic life after being away from it for such a long time.
 She did enjoy her time as a graduate student at the Universidad de San Juan; she had done very well in her classes and her teaching assignments and her work on her research project had given her immense pleasure.
 Still, that time was more than twenty years ago.